Updated: Jul 24

 Henry, Matthew.
 1996.
 Matthew Henry's commentary on the Whole Bible: Complete and Unabridged.
 Peabody, MA: Hendrickson Publishers.

-Dr. Stephone A. Berry is an Associate Minister at Christian Faith Fellowship in Columbia, South Carolina.
+Dr. Stephone A. Berry is an Adjunct Professor/Doctoral Mentor at Columbia International University.
+Dr. Berry is an Associate Minister at Christian Faith Fellowship in Columbia, South Carolina.
 He graduated with a Master of Divinity in Ministry Studies and earned a Doctorate of Ministerial Leadership from Columbia International University.